awsm-org/awsm/README.md

 	package.json 	// For JS lambdas, include package.json here.
 Require it in index.js
 ```
 Remember, your lambda functions should be a thin wrapper around your own separate modules, to keep your code
 testable, reusable, and AWS independent.
-Basically, put as little code as you can in **handler.js** and put all code
+Basically, put as little code as you can in **handler.js** and as much code
-in **index.js** and additional files.
+as you can in **index.js** and additional files.

 ## Configuration